pryv/dev-site/source/customer-resources/mfa.md

 ## Flow

 You will need to define a template for the API call(s) that will be made to your communication service.
-The user-specific values that will be substituted in the template will be stored in the user's `.mfa` [system stream](/customer-resources/system-streams/#system-streams).
+The user-specific values that will be substituted in the template will be stored in the user's [private profile](/reference/#get-private-profile).

 ### Setup

 MFA must be activated per user account.
 You can implement this in your onboarding flow or at a later time.
 After obtaining a `personal` token from an [auth.login](/reference/#login-user) API call, you must call the [activate MFA](/reference/#activate-mfa) API method, providing the user's MFA data.
 This will trigger the challenge sent to the user.

-You should [confirm MFA activation](/reference/#confirm-mfa-activation) by sending the obtained challenge in the payload the way it expects it.
-If confirmation is successful, the MFA data provided at activation is saved in the user's `.mfa` stream, alongside `recoveryCodes` which you receive for [later deactivation](#deactivation-and-recovery).
+You should [confirm MFA activation](/reference/#confirm-mfa-activation) by sending the obtained challenge in the payload which will be substituted in the related template.
+If confirmation is successful, the MFA data provided at activation is saved in the user's [private profile](/reference/#get-private-profile), alongside `recoveryCodes` which you receive for [later deactivation](#deactivation-and-recovery).

 ### Usage

 Once MFA has been activated for an account, you will receive a `mfaToken` each time you perform a [Login user](/reference/#login-with-mfa) API call.
-You will use it to [Trigger the MFA challenge](/reference/#trigger-mfa-challenge) where data saved in the `.mfa` stream will be sent to your communication service.
+You will use it to [Trigger the MFA challenge](/reference/#trigger-mfa-challenge) where data saved in the [private profile](/reference/#get-private-profile) will be sent to your communication service.
 You will send the received challenge the same way you did for confirmation, but this time using the [verify MFA challenge](/reference/#verify-mfa-challenge) route.

 ### Deactivation and recovery